arinze19/baby-yoda-bot/README.md

 # Baby Yoda Bot

-Yoda themed interactive discord bot with an aim make your discord experience more enjoyable by offering sagely advice, translating languages and many more
+Yoda themed interactive discord bot with an aim make your discord experience more enjoyable by offering sagely advice, translating languages to help you connect better with a diverse audience and many more

 # Commands